 Welcome.
 I am an academic editor with extensive experience editing journal articles, policy reports, dissertations, and book manuscripts.
-I’m also a consultant at the World Bank’s Development Impact Evaluation department, where I use my editing and writing skills to make impact evaluation accessible to policy makers and donors.
+I work at the World Bank’s Development Impact Evaluation department, where I use my editing and writing skills to make impact evaluation accessible to policy makers, donors, and the public.

 In 2019, I graduated with a Sociology Ph.D from the University of Wisconsin–Madison.
 My research has been published in peer-reviewed academic journals as well as non-academic outlets including the cutting-edge social science research magazine Contexts.

 My research has been featured by the World Economic Forum, Vox, Fox News, CNN, NBC News, MSN News, and The Independent.

 I have provided work products for graduate students, state agencies, professors, and nonprofits.
 The testimonials below reflect my editing and research skills (see Additional Services).

 Hire Dr. Frankham and you’ll get much more than a conventional editor.
 You’ll get a highly collaborative and exceptionally well-trained social scientist.
 Stretch your budget; she’s worth it.

 Emma collaborated with me during her doctoral program on a secondary data analysis project; she was responsible for leading all data management and analysis activities.
 She was superb to work with and was always timely, organized, thorough, and thoughtful!